 It all started HERE

-A technology used and supported by NASA
+Technology used and supported by NASA

-Technology from NASA Spinoff
+Technology derived from a NASA spin-off

 Our original filter

-Illustration of ÖKO system filtration capacity
+Illustration of the ÖKO system's filtration capacity

 Öko filter under the microscope